aoghina/aoghina.github.io/_posts/2018-10-23-socialism-ruined-my-country.md

 Economic liberalization policies in China, India, the Eastern Bloc and other places are responsible for the spectacular 80% decrease in extreme poverty around the world in the past few decades.
 It is the biggest gain in living standards in history, and it was achieved by simply lessening the state grip on the economy, leaving entrepreneurs motivated by success to flourish and generate wealth.
 That's the real progress.

-Who knows how many lives could have been saved, how much suffering could have been prevented if all those countries hadn’t implemented socialism in the first place?
+Who knows how many lives could have been saved, how much suffering could have been prevented if all those countries hadn't implemented socialism in the first place?

 The rule of law, which provides predictability and balance (as opposed to ruling based solely on the whim of those in power), together with economic freedom, do wonders for reducing poverty.
 Other individual rights give us the dignity to make choices and express ideas without fear of persecution.
 But freedom and the naturally unequal prosperity it generates make it essential to adhere to a moral system that promotes personal responsibility, love and kindness while condemning violence, theft, abuse, and waste.